 I have my own home business: making and selling products that I call Sprout Jar Kits.
 Each package of sprouting jar equipment consists of one wide-mouthed quart canning jar, a lid ring and screen, two tablespoons of alfalfa seeds, four tablespoons of mung seeds and a three-page instruction pamphlet.
 The kits cost me 90 cents to make, and I sell them for $2.00 (wholesale) or $3.00 (retail) apiece.

 My business started as a home-schooling project.
 (My family are Seventh Day Adventist Christians, so I've never gone to public school.
 Our religion honors the seventh day — Saturday — as holy; looks forward to the second coming of Jesus Christ; and teaches that home is the best place to live, work, play and study.)
 And I've certainly learned a lot from my selling experiences.

 For one thing, I've begun to understand how to use money (as well as how to make it!).
 I record all the cash I get or spend, so I can keep track of expenses, income and profit.
 Furthermore, since putting kits together takes time, I'm learning about discipline and setting priorities.
 I'm finding out about how to deal with customers and storekeepers, too.
 (Mom helps me a lot with this part of the job, though, because I'm a little shy.)
-And my parents tell me I'm probably even learning some lessons without knowing
+And my parents tell me I'm probably even learning some lessons without knowing it!